APSL/puput/docs/setup.rst

     INSTALLED_APPS += PUPUT_APPS

 This includes Puput app, `Wagtail apps <http://docs.wagtail.io/en/v1.0/advanced_topics/settings.html#wagtail-apps>`_ and `Third party apps <http://docs.wagtail.io/en/v1.0/advanced_topics/settings.html#third-party-apps>`_.
-If you have on of these apps previously defined in your :setting:`INSTALLED_APPS` please include manually this apps in order to avoid apps collisions:
+If you have on of these apps previously defined in your :code:`INSTALLED_APPS` please include manually this apps in order to avoid apps collisions:

 .. code-block:: python